No. 4 TCU tops No. 18 Texas 17-10 to earn Big 12 title berth

 The TCU defense turned in its best game of the season.
 The Horned Frogs held Texas running back Bijan Robinson to 29 yards, gave up just 199 total yards, and forced Longhorns quarterback Quinn Ewers into a miserable passing night.
 The Horned Frogs allowed Texas a single field goal on consecutive drives inside the TCU 10 in the second half.

+“I think our defense has a little chip, a little something to prove,” TCU linebacker Johnny Hodges said.

-The win keeps the Horned Frogs (10-0, 7-0) undefeated and in the hunt for even bigger things under first-year coach Sonny Dykes.
-They are No. 4 in the College Football Playoff ranking.
+The win keeps the Horned Frogs (10-0, 7-0) undefeated and in the hunt for even bigger prizes in Dykes’ first season.
+They are No. 4 in the College Football Playoff ranking after being picked to finish in the bottom half of the Big 12.

+TCU is also 10-0 for the first time since 2010, when the Horned Frogs played in the Mountain West Conference, finished 13-0 and won the Rose Bowl.

+“I think we’ve just decided, ’Look, let’s go on this journey together, and not worry too much about the destination,” Dykes said.

 Texas (6-4, 4-3, No. 18 CFP) hasn’t scored an offensive touchdown in the second half of each of the last three games.
 The Longhorns’ only touchdown against TCU came on Jahdae Barron’s scoop-and-score on a 48-yard fumble return late in the fourth quarter.